derkmiki/demo/restful/readme.rst

 ###################
-v1.0 Restful API CRUD Using Codeigniter
+v1.0 RESTful API CRUD Using Codeigniter
 ###################

-This branch constains CRUD (Create,Retrieve,Update and Delete) oparation in Restful.
-This has the most simplest code that can be use as base code for Restful API development and demonstration purpose.
+This branch constains CRUD (Create,Retrieve,Update and Delete) oparation in RESTful.
+This has the most simplest code that can be use as base code for RESTful API development and demonstration purpose.

 **************************
 Changelog and New Features
 **************************

 v1.0 - Nov.
 11, 2016
- - initial release of Restful Api Demo
+ - initial release of RESTful Api Demo

 *******************
 Server Requirements